 a.
 Create low-income specific adders to net-metering projects.

 b.
-Reversal or modification of harmful 2017 changes to net-metering, including the punitive REC adjuster.
+Reversal or change of harmful 2017 changes to net-metering, including the punitive REC adjuster.

 b.
 Support existing financing programs with increased access to loan guarantees and funding sources.

 a.
-Collaboration with community partners, utilities and providers is necessary to create a successful program that is promoted statewide.
+Collaboration with community partners, utilities and providers is necessary to create a successful program that promoting statewide.

 b.
-Identify and inform targeted demographic based on volunteer answer to one question on state tax return.
+Identify and tell targeted demographic based on volunteer answer to one question on state tax return.

 c.
-Motivate citizens to inform neighbors on ways to save money and stay warm.
+Motivate citizens to tell neighbors on ways to save money and stay warm.